Joe Biden’s Alleged Cognitive Decline Is ‘Rapidly Worsening,’ Political Commentator Says

 As reported by The Federalist, Biden previously said that he continually undergoes tests for cognitive decline.
 As the publication noted, the candidate has not revealed the results of the purported testing or divulged who is conducting the tests.
 According to the publication, the Democrat’s campaign did not respond to the question of whether the results of the testing will ever be made public.

-As noted by Breitbart, former Secretary of Housing and Urban Development Julián Castro addressed Biden’s alleged mental issues at the Democratic Party presidential debate in Houston, Texas, last year.
+Per Breitbart, former Secretary of Housing and Urban Development Julián Castro addressed Biden’s alleged mental issues at the Democratic Party presidential debate in Houston, Texas, last year.
 Sen. Cory Booker appeared to echo Castro’s comments and suggested he was unsure if the candidate was healthy enough to take on the position of leader of the United States.

 As The Inquisitr reported, The Young Turks’ Cenk Uygur previously claimed that the former vice president is suffering from dementia and said that he would lose to Donald Trump in November.
 Conversely, Trump has faced scrutiny for his own health due to his slurred speech and apparent struggle walking down a ramp at the West Point commencement ceremony.